mkaufmann84/Image-Sudoku-Solver-Web/README.md

 # sudoku_web
-Website that can solve a sudoku puzzle based off an image of the puzzle.
+A website that has the functionality to solve a sudoku puzzle based off an image of the puzzle, or by manual user input.